ruby-on-bioc/biocgem-cli/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/ruby-on-bioc/biocgem.

+  Do you need commit rights to my repository?
+  Do you want to get admin rights and take over the project?
+  If so, please feel free to contact us.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).